-Lisa currently holds the position of Marketing Manager at IKEA, Ireland.
+Lisa is the Rediscovery Centre’s Company Secretary and currently holds the position of E-Commerce Channel Manager at Eason & Son.
 She has extensive experience in both retail and IT sectors, having started her career in marketing with Ingram Micro.
 She has a Bachelor of Arts Degree from UCD in English and History of Art, a Postgraduate Diploma in Public Relations from the Fitzwilliam Institute, and a Master’s Degree in Strategic Management from the Dublin Institute of Technology.

 Robert Murphy was born and raised in Ballymun and has over 30 years retail experience.
 Robert started out with a 2-person van shop on Balbutcher Lane and today, Operates a SuperValu, Centra, Murphy’s Off-licence and Post Office Business in Ballymun, employing 90 local people.
 Robert has a Degree in Retail Management.

 He is Extremely committed to the socio-economic success of Ballymun.

 – Ballymun Civic Alliance (Board Member)

 – Ballymun Child and Family Resource Centre (Financial Controller)